xrust/C-Plus-Test-Task/README.md

 • Consider to develop this task as a production-like code.
 We will pay attention not only on code correctness but also on code quality

 • For tests purposes run 1 server and about 10 clients.
 Keep them working for 10 -20 minutes.

+### Assembly notes

+• To Compile, install latest Boost as NuGet Package